engeir/cesm-helper-scripts/README.md

 srun --nodes=1 --time=00:10:00 --partition=bigmem --mem=10G --account=nn9817k --pty bash -i
 ```

-The needed allocated time and memory will depend on the number of files in used.
+The needed allocated time and memory will depend on the number of files used.
 Load all
 needed modules and activate the virtual environment:

 ```sh